 SPAR Ontologies have been already adopted by different communities and in several projects for describing data related with the publishing domain.
 Please take a look at the

 communities uptake page for a complete list of scholarly and industrial works and projects/initiatives citing or using SPAR Ontologies.
-Among those projects, there are:
+Among those projects and initiatives, there are:

 There are several ways for getting the earlist updates about SPAR Ontologies, as well as for discussing topics related with the use of such ontologies with the other members of the SPAR community.
 Write us an email and follow our social accounts and forums, and read the guidelines for proposing new ontologies to be included in the SPAR Ontologies.